There are three forms for you and the IRS to use that indicate your insurance coverage history each year.

-If you had Marketplace coverage in 2015 you should have received your 1095-A form before the end of February 2016.
+If you had Marketplace coverage in 2017 you should receive your 1095-A form by the end of February 2018.
 You can access your 1095-A form through your Connect for Health account in the “My Documents” section.

-If you had Medicaid or CHP+ coverage in 2015, you should have received your 1095-B form before the end of February.
+If you had Medicaid or CHP+ in 2017 you should receive your 1095-B form by the end of February 2018.
 You can access your 1095-B form through your PEAK account in the “Communications” section.

 Did you have a gap in coverage?

 You may be exempt from the tax penalty for not being covered for a variety of reasons, such as if your gap was only one month or two months in a row.
 Also, if you were out of the country for most of the past year, you may also be exempt.

 - Information on the tax penalty for not having health coverage.

 - Information on all of the types of exemptions available.